-- Sending information to the lender required for the mortgage.
+- Sending information to the lender required for a mortgage

 There are many reasons to hire a real estate agent when selling or buying a home.
 For one thing, you get to benefit from that person’s expertise and years of experience in the real estate industry.

 And if you’re selling a home, an experienced real estate agent will ensure you get the best price for your home.
-Plus, you can take advantage of that person’s local market knowledge, network and ability to negotiate with other agents.
+Plus, you can take advantage of their local market knowledge, network and ability to negotiate with other agents.

 In addition to the responsibilities listed above, some agents have additional duties based on their job titles.
 The best way to learn what real estate agents do is by reading about the various roles and how they assist in the home buying and selling process.